 From Mexico and Southern US.
 Usually having heavy spination and relatively small flowers, the fruits are copiously woolly.
 Includes the "Golden Barrel Cactus".

-Cacti from the highlands of Bolivia and Northern Argentina.
-Coming from high altitudes.
+Genera from the highlands of Bolivia and Northern Argentina.